sz2404/PUI2018_sz2404/HW6_sz2404/README.md

 I consulted Sally Zhang, a software Engineer (not from NYU) for using def and apply functions.

 # Reference
-I refered to some links on Stackflow etc. for technical references.
+I refered to some links on Stackflow etc. for technical issues.
 All the links are included as statements throughout the notebook.